-Collaborations within institutions (e.g., between departments and/or inter-professional agencies), as well as between different institutions, organizations, or associations are encouraged.
+Collaborations within institutions (e.g., between departments and/or inter-professional), as well as between different institutions/organizations/associations, are encouraged.
 Please note all partners must have a relevant role and the requesting organization must have a key role in the project.

-For programs offering Continuing Professional Development (CPD) credit, the requesting organization must be the accredited grantee.
+For programs offering continuing education credit in any component, the requesting organization must be the accredited grantee.